 Erm..., so, yeah, that's where the term "external contradiction" is used, in a..., you know, accor [sic] ..., like, in my opinion, in a very loose context, in foreign policy context we're not talking about dialectics of nature here.
 We're not talking about..., [pause] you know, it's not all too clear that he [Stalin -- RL] means this in any kind of dialectical sense, because..., you know, the terms "external" and "intern...[garbled] contra...[garbled]"..., the words "external" and "contradiction" are very common words, you know, 'cause, basically what..., like..., [pause] basically this..., this comment, even though according to her [presumably, me -- RL] it's all about dialectics, you could read this comment to a..., to anyone and they would understand it.
 Doesn't require any kind of understanding of dialectics to understand this, 'cause he's [presumably Stalin -- RL] saying that there's internal..., there's groups internal to the country, social classes [pause], er..., that are in..., er..., in..., er..., contradiction, and then..., er..., then there's groups outside the country which are in contradiction with the country.
 [Pause] So, anyone can understand this, like there's capitalist countries out there who don't like us, then there's social groups in this country that are in contradiction with each other.
 Do... [garbled].
 You don't have to be a dialectics expert to understand this; you don't have to know anything about dialectics; you don't even have to understand that dialectics exists... [pause], er..., to understand what this is about.
 So, it's not necessarily about dialectics.
 [Approximately 19:24-22:10.
 Emphases have been added where they seem appropriate from the tone and inflection of TFB's voice.]

-This is just a laboured, but even less coherent, repetition of a point TFB tried to make earlier on in the same video, and which I covered extensively in Part One of this reply.
+This is just a laboured, but even less coherent, repetition of a point TFB tried to make earlier on in the same video, and which I covered extensively in Part One of my reply to this second video.
 Readers are referred there for more details.

-However, since TFB has failed to respond to that reply (now nearly 3 months old), we must presume he has abandoned this rather weak criticism of my argument.
+However, since TFB has failed to respond to that reply (now many months old), we must presume he has abandoned this rather weak criticism of my argument.

 A handful of addition points are worth making, though:

 First, as I established in my second reply (here and here), just because TFB failed to draw the conclusions that I have doesn't mean they don't follow from what Woods and Grant -- or even Stalin -- argued.
 What TFB needs to show is that they don't follow.
-A bald rejection -- psychologically satisfying though this might be to TFB and the rest of the dialectical faithful -- is plainly insufficient.
-Anyone can call a theory, argument, or assertion "crazy" and airily wave it to one side -- just like Roman Catholic theologians who brushed Galileo's theories aside four hundred years ago -- but that doesn't constitute a valid objection.
-If I were to post the following comment on each page of every one of TFB's videos, "Crazy.
-No one would believe this!", but refused to say anything else in support of that comment, we can be pretty sure TFB wouldn't be inclined to accept it as a valid objection.
+A bald rejection -- psychologically satisfying though that might be to TFB and the rest of the dialectical faithful -- is, alas, insufficient.
+Anyone can call a theory, argument, or assertion "crazy" and airily wave it to one side -- just like the Roman Catholic theologians who brushed Galileo's theories aside four hundred years ago -- but that doesn't constitute a valid objection.
+If I were to post the following comment on each page of every one of TFB's videos, "Crazy!
+No one would believe this!", but refused to say anything else in support of that comment, we can be pretty sure TFB wouldn't be inclined to accept that as a valid objection.
 And yet, at least here, this seems to be his only counter-argument to me!

-Again, what he needs to do (ha! some hope!) is examine the detailed analyses I have included in Essay Eight Part One (and in several of my longer replies to him that he hasn't bothered to read -- here, here and here) on this and related issues, and show precisely where my argument goes wrong.
+Again, what he needs to do (ha! some hope!) is examine the detailed analyses I have included in Essay Eight Part One (and in several of my longer replies to him that he hasn't bothered to read -- here, here and here), concerning this and related issues, and show precisely where my argument goes wrong.

-Until he does that my conclusions still stand.
+Unless and until he does, my conclusions still stand.